 Eloghosa Osunde (Nigerian)

-Eloghosa lives and works in Lagos.
 As well as being a brilliant writer, Eloghosa is an extraordinary documentary photographer.
-Her photographs have a certain rawness to them, and she always seems to capture moments which some of us could easily miss.
+Her photographs are raw and she always seems to capture moments that some of us would probably miss.
 In a way, she forces us to recognise the various faces, stories, and lives in our midst.

 Visit Eloghosa’s Instagram page to check out her fascinating photographs: @theforgetterseye